J0vid/Colormesh/README.md

 # Image Processing - Consensus shape images
 Similar to landmarking, images can be unwarped to a consensus shape either within the Colormesh environment or in your favorite geometric morphometrics software, then imported into Colormesh for sampling.
 Below, we describe these two options.
+The aim of generating the consensus shaped images is to standardize the shape of the specimen.
+This process generates two of the required files needed as input for the Colormesh sampling pipeline: a set of landmark coordinates of the consensus shape and the set of images where specimens have a consensus shape.

 ## Option 1) Generating consensus images within the Colormesh environment